-This operational policy and procedures provides guidance on the roles and responsibilities in ensuring that children are safe and that their interests are paramount in relation to decisions made at The State Hospital (TSH) which may affect them.
-Protecting children means recognising when to be concerned about their safety and understanding, when and how to share these concerns, how to investigate and assess such concerns and fundamentally what steps are required to ensure the child's safety and well-being.
+This operational policy and procedures provide guidance on the roles and responsibilities in ensuring that children are safe and that their interests are paramount in relation to decisions made at the State Hospital which may affect them.
+Protecting children means recognising when to be concerned about their safety and understanding, when and how to share these concerns, how to investigate and assess such concerns and fundamentally, what steps are required to ensure the child's safety and wellbeing.
 Key definitions can be found within Appendix A.